 - Oxidising substances and organic peroxides, e.g. oxygenated water, chemicals for swimming pools, bleaching powder, detergents, liquid or powder fertilisers, weedkillers, etc.

-- Attaché cases or bags fitted with an alarm or defence mechanism
+- Briefcase or panniers equipped with an alarm or defense device.

 Some items may be carried in your hand or hold baggage, under certain conditions.

 Select an item from the drop-down list below to find out the conditions of acceptance on board:

 If you are travelling with an object with a sharp edge (knife, scissors, axe, Stanley knife, razor, etc.) or sharp point (ice axe, etc.), it must be packed in your hold baggage.